College of Social Sciences and Humanities

 email@example.com / ext: x5427

-Leslie Casey, Senior Writer and Communications Coordinator, received her B.S. in communication from Boston University and is currently pursuing her MBA at Northeastern University.
+Leslie Casey, Communications and Digital Strategy Manager, received her B.S. in communication from Boston University and is currently pursuing her MBA at Northeastern University.
 She oversees internal and external communication strategy at the Dean’s Office, including coordinating with the Northeastern news team to identify feature news stories and faculty experts for media inquiries and pitches.
 Leslie is also responsible for the college’s online presence, website development, and new media initiatives.
 She has held similar roles at the America East Conference and the Boston College Athletics Department.